 Academic Services for Students

-Comprehensive academic assistance, supplemental instruction, and tutoring services are available from Penn State Learning, Educational Equity, and Morgan Academic Support Center for Student-Athletes (MASCSA).
-The Division of Undergraduate Studies (DUS) provides (1) academic advising and information for anyone who requests assistance, including students, faculty, and staff in every college; (2) an enrollment option for exploratory students and for students in transition from one Penn State college to another; (3) the First-year Testing, Counseling and Advising Program (FTCAP) for all entering first-year students and their families; (4) dissemination of information about advising and University-wide academic policies and procedures.
-Consult the DUS home page for more information.
+Comprehensive academic assistance, supplemental instruction, and tutoring services are available from Penn State Learning and the Morgan Academic Support Center for Student-Athletes (MASCSA).
+The Division of Undergraduate Studies (DUS) provides (1) academic advising and information for anyone who requests assistance, including students, faculty, and staff in every college; (2) an enrollment option for exploratory students and for students in transition from one Penn State college to another; and (3) dissemination of information about advising and University-wide academic policies and procedures.

 In addition to the advising services described above, students are assigned professional or faculty advisers upon admission to degree candidacy.
 Advisers are expected to provide program and professional guidance, including guidance about career opportunities, selection of courses, and information on University policies.

 The Office for Disability Services (ODS) offers information to assist faculty in teaching qualified students with disabilities and helping these students obtain academic adjustments.
 A Handbook for Working with Students with Disabilities is available from the ODS Web site, under the Faculty Information section.
 This Web site contains information about commonly requested academic adjustments, answers to frequently asked questions, University policies and procedures, available resources and general helpful hints for faculty.
 Disability Contact Liaisons provide services and academic adjustments for students with disabilities at Penn State campuses other than University Park.
 For more information, contact the Office for Disability Services, 116 Boucke Building, University Park campus, phone 814-863-1807 (V/TTY), or refer to the Web site at www.equity.psu.edu/ods.